-If necessary, review the Safety Program with the Production Safety Representative for possible improvements and adjustments.
+If necessary, review the Safety Program with the UPM and the Production Safety Representative for possible improvements and adjustments.

-Safety Responsibilities STAGE MANAGER/FIRST ASSISTANT DIRECTOR
+Safety Responsibilities FIRST ASSISTANT DIRECTOR

-Safety Program information for the Stage Manager/First Assistant Director (1st AD)
+Safety Program information for the First Assistant Director (1st AD)

 The following information is for your specific position and is provided to help you understand your part in your Production's Injury & Illness Prevention Program (IIPP)/Safety Program.